wing-group/WingsLikeEagles-LEGACY/documentation/environment_setup.md

 ## Running in Docker
 1. Navigate to the `backend` directory
 2. Run `npm install`
-3. Navigate to the `frontent` directory
+3. Navigate to the `frontend` directory
 4. Run `npm install`
 5. In root directory of the repo, run `docker-compose build` to build images
 6. In root directory of the repo, run `docker-compose up` to deploy